Sect0R/stapler/docs/configuration.md

 The following configuration settings apply to stapler in general.

 *   **storage**: The underlying storage driver to uploaded files.
 Defaults to filesystem (local storage) but can also be set to 's3' for use with AWS S3.
-*   **image_processing_libarary**: The underlying image processing library being used.
+*   **image_processing_library**: The underlying image processing library being used.
 Defaults to GD but can also be set to Imagick or Gmagick.
 *   **default_url**: The default file returned when no file upload is present for a record.
 *   **default_style**: The default style returned from the Stapler file location helper methods.
 An unaltered version of uploaded file is always stored within the 'original' style, however the default_style can be set to point to any of the defined syles within the styles array.